drkstr101/perpetual-cabbage/content/pages/index.md

 ---
 title: Watheia Labs
-type: page
+type: Page
 sections:
-  - type: hero
+  - type: Hero
     heading: This is your main value proposition
     body: >
       And a super compelling supporting paragraph that makes the user